makerdao/community/governance/polls/Prioritization Sentiment - Technical Resource Deployment - June 6, 2022.md

 ## Outcomes

 **Weekly updates will be shared with the Maker Community to detail the feedback from Priority Sentiment Polls.
 No Governance action will be mandated upon their conclusion.
-It is GovAlpha's hope that these polls will:**
+GovAlpha hopes that these polls will:**
-- Encourage more dialoge between MKR holders and Core Units about prioritization.
+- Encourage more dialogue between MKR holders and Core Units about prioritization.
 - Convey valuable MKR sentiment to those contributing to the DAO.

 Suggestions for items to be included on future Priority Sentiment Polls may be submitted [here](https://docs.google.com/forms/d/e/1FAIpQLScGMqLqzV-ySAiU_AhqeVuwGwgYFGpTYpEDvdNSzXo9Wi4U-w/viewform?usp=sf_link) along with additional feedback for the process as a whole.